hssmalo/steampunkfantasy/rules.md

 While hidden you cannot be fired upon or be assaulted, nor can you fire or assault.
 You are also immune to Fear and Terror,

-While hidden replace the unit base with a hidden token.
+While hidden replace the unit with a hidden token.
 If you have multiple hidden units you do not have to reveal which one is under which token (but you have to keep track your self).
 In the start of the game you do not have to show the enemy exactly what units you have hidden. (but you have to state how many victory points worth of units that are hidden),

 You stay hidden until you reveal your self, in aftermath phase if an enemy is within point blank range, or an enemy special action reveals your location.
 Cloacking devices stay hidden even if in clear terrain, while all others sources of hidden abilities are revealed if they are in slow or fast in clear terrain within line of sight to an enemy.